linrongbin16/fzfx.nvim/README.md

 > [!NOTE]
 >
-> This plugin keeps up with the latest Neovim stable version, supports until the last legacy version to reduce maintenance effort.
+> This plugin keeps up with the latest Neovim stable version, supports until the last legacy version, while earlier versions are dropped to reduce maintenance effort.
 >
-> For example at the time of writing, 2024-06-11, stable is 0.10, last legacy is 0.9, and this plugin supports v0.9+.
+> For example, at the time of writing (2024-06-11), stable is 0.10, last legacy is 0.9, nightly is 0.11, thus this plugin supports 0.9+.

 - Neovim &ge; 0.9.
 - [fzf](https://github.com/junegunn/fzf).